 - In the case of any successful action to enforce the foregoing liability, the costs of the action, together with a reasonable attorney’s fee as determined by the court.

 - If the court finds the action was brought in bad faith and for the purpose of harassment, the court may award to the defendant attorney’s fees reasonable in relation to the work expended and costs.

 The court must also consider the frequency and persistence of the debt collector’s noncompliance when determining the amount of liability.
 Other factors include the nature of the noncompliance and the degree to which it was intentional.
 If the debt collector can show by a preponderance of evidence that the violation was not intentional and resulted from a genuine error, notwithstanding the maintenance of procedures reasonably adopted to avoid any such error, then a debt collector cannot be held liable under the FDCPA.

 Another key point: Nothing in the FDCPA can stop, limit or affect any person subject to its provisions from also complying with the laws of any state with respect to debt collection practices, except to the extent that those laws are inconsistent with any provision of the FDCPA, and then only to the extent of the inconsistency.
 The FDCPA clearly states, “A State law is not inconsistent with this title if the protection such law affords any consumer is greater than the protection provided by this title.”

 Contact Our Florida Debt Defense Attorneys Today

 If debt collectors are pursuing you, we can help!
 Don’t delay.
-For a FREE CONSULTATION with one of our experienced debt collection practices act attorneys, call us at 855-55-ROSEN or fill out our online form.
-Let the lawyers and staff of the Law Offices of Evan M. Rosen, serve you!
+For a consultation with one of our experienced debt collection practices act attorneys, call us at 855-55-ROSEN or fill out our online form.
+Let the lawyers and staff of the Law Offices of Evan M. Rosen serve you!

 - Debt Defense